zerolawtech/SFT-Protocol/README.md

     * ERC20 compliant token contract
     * Intended to represent a claim to ownership of securities
-    * Permissioning logic ensures compliance in all token transfers
+    * Permissioning logic to enforce compliance in all token transfers
+    * Modular design allows for optional added functionality

 2. [IssuingEntity](contracts/IssuingEntity.sol)

     * Owner contract for tokens created by the same issuer
     * Handles common compliance logic for all the issuer's tokens
+    * Modular design allows for optional added functionality
+    * Multi-sig, multi-authority design provides increased security and permissioned contract management

 3. [KYCRegistrar](contracts/KYCRegistrar.sol)

     * Whitelists that provide identity, region, and accreditation information of investors based on off-chain KYC/AML verification
     * May be maintained by a single entity or a federation across multiple jurisdictions
+    * Multi-sig, multi-authority design provides increased security and permissioned contract management

 4. [Custodian](contracts/Custodian.sol)